raphael-group/hotnet2/example/README.md

 of the subnetworks in `example/output/simple/viz`, e.g.

 ![](http://f.cl.ly/items/1V0i2S2U3G0m003l0H0N/Screen%20Shot%202014-01-10%20at%204.47.14%20PM.png).

+As above, if you want to run the consensus procedure, you can also run the simpleRun example with the second influence matrix:

+    python runHotNet2.py @example/configs/simple2.config

 ## Advanced usage examples
 To run an example using mutation data, first create the directory `example/output/mutation`.
 Then: